Getting the Measure of Mycotoxins

 Mycotoxins in the field

 Field factors including fungicide treatment (by seed dressings or foliar sprays), fertilizer treatments and irrigation regimes, and the inherent disease resistance of the corn or wheat variety grown will play a part in the nature and magnitude of mycotoxin contamination.
 And watching over all this cereal agronomy is the weather as a wild card.
-The majority of cereal pathogens, and certainly Fusarium spp such as Fusarium graminearum responsible for wheat head blight and stalk and ear rot in corn, respond well to cool, cloudy, moist and humid conditions
+The majority of cereal pathogens, and certainly Fusarium spp such as Fusarium graminearum responsible for wheat head blight and stalk and ear rot in corn, respond favorably to cool, cloudy, moist and humid conditions

 Other fungal molds prefer it hot and dry.
 Classic case is the aflatoxin producing Aspergillus fungi, mainly A. flavus and A. parasiticus.
 They responded to the unprecedented high temperatures and accompanying drought experienced across the U.S. Corn Belt in 2012 with rapid growth rates and aflatoxin contamination in maize grain.
 Aspergillus spp are predominantly storage fungi and do not generally contaminate cereal grain prior to harvest.
-However, drought stress and insect damage often high in dry weather may allow infection by Aspergillus fungi and therefore aflatoxins production prior to harvest.
+However, drought stress and insect damage often high in dry weather and drought stressed crops may allow infection by Aspergillus fungi and therefore aflatoxins production prior to harvest.

 Mycotoxins moving into store

 Mycotoxin first appears on the panicles of standing cereal crops, but cleaned grain arriving at the farm silo or loaded onto trucks for off-farm shipment is the first opportunity to test for what and how much mycotoxin is there.
 Getting the measure of mycotoxins from now on is a matter of what to test for, at what stage and how often.